motionsplan/motionsplan-dk-jekyll/_anatomy/anconeus.md

 insertion:
   da: Proksimalt på ulnas bagflade
 function:
+  da:
+    - short: Extends the arm at the elbow.
+      extended: This means that the anconeus muscle straightens the elbow joint such that there is an increase in the angle between the forearm and the upper arm.
+  en:
     - short: Extends the arm at the elbow.
       extended: This means that the anconeus muscle straightens the elbow joint such that there is an increase in the angle between the forearm and the upper arm.
 exercises:
   - Stående calf-raise
 image: /assets/images/anatomy/anconeus.jpg